jeffpar/mandelbot/README.md

 - Running `xcode-select --install` from a Terminal window

-Ordinarily, the Jekyll server could be started with a simple `bundle exec jekyll serve`, but including the [_developer.yml](_developer.yml) configuration file turns off certain production-only features; specifically, it:
+Ordinarily, the Jekyll server could be started with a simple `bundle exec jekyll serve`, but including the [_developer.yml](_developer.yml) configuration file set the *developer* property for all pages, disabling these production-only features:

-- Disables Google Analytics
+- Google Analytics
-- Disables minified JavaScript
+- Compiled ("minified") JavaScript

-When running the original (un-minified) JavaScript, *DEBUG* is set to true, enabling *console.log()* operations, and support for a `Debug` button, which can be enabled for any Mandelbot that sets the *idDebug* property (see below).
+When running with uncompiled JavaScript, *DEBUG* is set to true, enabling *console.log()* operations, and support for a `Debug` button, which can be enabled for any Mandelbot that sets the *idDebug* property (see below).
-At the moment, all the `Debug` control does is display the contents of the internal log (*logDebug*) in the page's status control, which is handy when the JavaScript console isn't available.
+At the moment, the `Debug` control only displays the contents of the internal log (*logDebug*) in the page's status control, which is handy when the JavaScript console isn't available.

 #### Notes for other operating systems (eg, Ubuntu)